Vocational Nursing Program at Collin College

 // 55-59% = 2 points // 50-54% = 1 point

-TEAS Exam Science Score (There is no minimum score requirement for science as A+P is not a required prerequiste
+(There is no minimum score requirement for science as A+P is not a required prerequisite

-course but points will be given for scores of 60% or above)
+course but points will be given for scores of 60% or above.)

 90-100% = 5 points // 80-89% = 4 points // 70-79% = 3 points // 60-69% = 2 points